-To see all the databases available from the MCC Library, click on Databases from the Library Website.
+To see all the databases available from the MCC Library, click on Academic Sources from the Library Website.
 Then select A-Z Databases.
 At the top of the page, you can use the drop-down boxes to see databases by subject or by type.

 Another way to discover recommended search tools for your topic is to look at the MCC Library's Research Guides and select the subject most closely related to your topic.